Knowledge base

 Message with image insertion syntax:

-Click on the paperclip icon to insert an existing image from your hard drive or kDrive:
+Click on the paperclip icon to insert an existing image from your hard drive or from kDrive:

-The image will be inserted into the message which you can then send directly in the conversation without necessarily adding additional text.
+The image will be inserted into the message that you can send directly in the conversation without necessarily adding any additional text.

 This guide explains how to start an audio or video conversation between one or more users kChat, with Infomaniak's free ethical videoconferencing solution, kMeet.